 There is no enrollment fee for the Center and the building is open from 8:00 a.m. to 4:30 p.m., Monday through Friday.
 The building is closed on weekends and during recognized holiday times.

 A bimonthly calendar of scheduled activities, upcoming trips, and more information are printed in Burnside's newsletter, Burnside Buzz.
-Other marketing events can be found in The Daily Reporter newspaper, in the Shoppers Guide, on the radio, on Facebook, and in the reception area at the Center.
+Other marketing events can be found in The Daily Reporter newspaper, on the radio, on Facebook, and in the reception area at the Center.

 The COA is supported by funds from the Michigan Department of Health and Human Services, Bureau of Aging, Community Living and Supports, the Branch-St. Joseph Area Agency on Aging (Region IIIC), Branch County Senior Millage, Older American's Act, Older Michiganian's Act, and donations.